aegrumet/umbilical/README.md

 ## authentication

-You must set the `UMBILICAL_KEYS` environment variable in order to serve requests.
+You must set `UMBILICAL_KEYS` in the runtime environment in order to serve requests.
 It should be set to a comma-separated list of valid signing keys.

 To authenticate, clients should send a request header with the following format: